robtweed/qewd-conduit/IRIS-linux.md

 Start QEWD for the first time as follows:

-        cd C:\qewd-conduit
+        cd ~/qewd-conduit

         npm start

-You will almost certainly get a Windows Defender Firewall dialog box appearing, asking you if you want to allow incoming connections from Node.js.
-You should accept/allow these connections and the QEWD installation will commence.

-The first time you start QEWD, it installs a bunch of extra things, so you'll see new sub-folders named *www* and *qewd-apps* appear.
+The first time you start QEWD, it installs a bunch of extra things, so you'll see new sub-folders such as *qewd-apps* appear.
 QEWD has loaded in everything you need for monitoring your system and for developing interactive applications if you wish to do so.

-When you're running QEWD with Cach&eacute; or IRIS on Windows, it will also have automatically downloaded and installed the correct version of the [*mg-dbx*](https://github.com/chrisemunt/mg-dbx) interface along with its associated ObjectScript code interface for Cach&eacute; or IRIS SQL.

 After this initial installation has completed, QEWD will stop and ask you to restart.